-Remuneration element Strategic alignment and operation Maximum opportunity Performance measures Base salary and retain executives with the required skills and experience to deliver our strategic objectives.
-Base salaries are paid in monthly instalments and are normally reviewed annually with increases normally effective from 1 April each year.
-In reviewing base salaries, the Remuneration Committee takes into account a number of factors, including but not limited to: Company and individual performance; the scope/size of the roles and the skills and experience of the Executive Directors; increases among the general workforce and affordability; and benchmarking information for other firms of a similar size and scope to M&G plc.
-There are no prescribed maximum salary levels, but any increase will normally be below or in line with increases for the general workforce in an ordinary year.
+Remuneration element Strategic alignment and operation Maximum opportunity Performance measures Base salary There are no prescribed maximum salary levels, but any increase will normally be below or in line with increases for the general workforce in an ordinary year.
 The Remuneration Committee will retain the discretion to award increases at a level greater than that applied to the general workforce if the Remuneration Committee deems it appropriate to do so.
 The Remuneration Committee will consider the impact of increasing base salary on other elements of remuneration to ensure total remuneration remains appropriate.
 Both individual and Company performance will be taken into consideration when determining base salary increases.
 Benefits Benefits are provided to ensure our remuneration packages are appropriate to attract and retain executives with the required skills and experience to deliver our strategic objectives.
 Benefits are provided to Executive Directors at a market competitive level, taking into account benefits offered to other employees within M&G. Benefits currently provided to Executive Directors include but are not limited to: Life assurance; Disability insurance and Critical Illness insurance; Private health insurance (including eligibility for his or her spouse or civil partner and dependent children); and Annual health screening.
 The Executive Directors are able to participate in self-funded voluntary benefits and discounted M&G products in line with other employees.
 Executive Directors are eligible to participate in UK all-employee share plans, which currently comprises HMRC-approved Sharesave and SIP plans, on the same terms as other employees.
-The Company may cover reasonable legal costs and certain relocation expenses in accordance with the Cover levels are defined within the terms of each benefit with maximum opportunity dependent on the terms of the insurer and individual circumstances.
+Cover levels are defined within the terms of each benefit with maximum opportunity dependent on the terms of the insurer and individual circumstances.
 There are no performance measures for benefits.